jotnguyen/Lafferty.co-v2/content/blog/if-you-can-t-find-time-to-write-you-re-not-trying-hard-enough.md

 > _Is this more important than writing?_

 If it is more important, great!
-If it it's not, and it's also not necessary to live (please don't stop eating), then you should write instead of doing that thing.
+If not, and it's also not necessary to live (please don't stop eating), then you should write instead of doing that thing.

 This month I've still managed to do what's important to me: